 “My father had the wanderlust and moved our family every year and a half.
 We lived up and down the U.S. East Coast, in Sweden, and in England during the American Golden Age of Capitalism.
 The plot is woven around the places we lived.
 A common thread in the story is his driving, at times humorous, and sometimes scary.
 The truth is he is loved as much for his faults as for his accomplishments.
 My father had a mind like a steel trap, but his braininess also got him into trouble.
 He loved life – perhaps too much.”

 The book is a patremoir novelette available for pre-order at most independents and major chains through Ingram distribution channels.

 (poetry).
 Release date 2021.
-Available for pre-order at Amazon, B&N, Book Depository, and Indiebound
+Available at Amazon, B&N, Book Depository, and Indiebound

 Reading Debbie Collins‘ debut, he says i’m fierce, is like passing a car wreck; it’s hard to turn away.
 Her characters are struggling, if not completely broken.
 It rings true with both autobiographical and speculative emotions, and readers are bound to find fragments of their own humanity within.